Hong Kong’s Gobee raises $9M to take on China’s bike-sharing unicorns worldwide

 The round was provided by Grishin Robotics, an internet-of-things fund led by Mail.Ru co-founder Dmitry Grishin, with participation from Alibaba’s Hong Kong entrepreneurship fund.
 Gobee previously raised a pre-launch seed round led by Swiss Founders Fund.

 The service is much like Ofo, Mobike, Obike and others in that it provides bicycles which are rented via a smartphone app that scans the bike’s QR code to unlock it.
-Each one contains a GPS chip which means it can dropped off at and rent from any location.
+Each one contains a GPS chip which means it can be dropped off at and rented from any location.

 Ofo CTO Austin Zhang explains the process of unlocking his company’s bikes